 Not everyone has the luxury of a utility room.
 But if you want to free up space in your kitchen, or simply move your washing machine somewhere more sound-proofed, why not create a mini laundry room beneath the stairs?

-Children love a den to play in, so why not copy this under stair storage idea and create one under the stairs?
-CplusC Architectural Workshop created this striking space as part of a bespoke residential project in Dulwich Hill.
+Children love a den to play in, so why not copy this under stair storage idea and create a playroom idea under the stairs?
+CplusC Architectural Workshop created this striking space as part of a bespoke residential project in Dulwich Hill, NSW, Australia.
 Not only is it perfect for kids to play in, but it also looks like a stunning modern sculpture.

-16. Or DIY a play space under your stairs
+23. Or DIY a play den under your stairs

 A great under stair storage idea is to cleverly use cupboards to make the room feel bigger.
 All you have to do is swap plain, painted doors for mirrored doors that will not only make the room feel larger, but brighter, too.